dfinity/interface-spec/spec/index.md

 -   `nonce` (`blob`, optional): Arbitrary user-provided data of length at most 32 bytes, typically randomly generated.
 This can be used to create distinct requests with otherwise identical fields.

 -   `ingress_expiry` (`nat`, required): An upper limit on the validity of the request, expressed in nanoseconds since 1970-01-01 (like [ic0.time()](#system-api-time)).
 This avoids replay attacks: The IC will not accept requests, or transition requests from status `received` to status `processing`, if their expiry date is in the past.
 The IC may refuse to accept requests with an ingress expiry date too far in the future.
-This applies to synchronous and asynchronous requests alike (and could have been called `request_expiry`).
+This applies to not only call, but all requests alike (and could have been called `request_expiry`).

 -   `sender` (`Principal`, required): The user who issued the request.